Idil Ugurluoglu (she/her/Idil), MS

 Ash Moomaw (they/them), MA

-Ash is a second-year doctoral student from Western North Carolina in the Counseling Psychology Ph.D. program at Ball State University.
+Ash is a third-year doctoral student from Western North Carolina in the Counseling Psychology Ph.D. program at Ball State University.
 In the past, Ash has done research concerning the LGBTQ+ community, particularly as it relates to trans and nonbinary experiences with psychological services.
 Ash particularly has focused on minority stress and how it can be addressed in a therapy setting for trans and nonbinary individuals.
 They are in the second year of the program and are looking forward to continuing research in this area as well as continuing to grow their skills in working with queer and multicultural clients.

 In their free time, Ash enjoys reading, writing, hiking, and spoiling their cat, Clio.